accordproject/template-archive/packages/cicero-cli/README.md

 # Cicero CLI

-This module includes useful command line utilities for working with Cicero.
+This module includes useful command line utilities for working with Cicero..

 ## Installation